data-on-k8s-book/outline/README.md

 *   Deploying a distributed database
     *   NoSQL example: Cassandra

-## Chapter 4: Automating Database Operations on Kubernetes
+## Chapter 4: Automating Database Deployment on Kubernetes with Helm
+Takeaway: Deployments of stateful applications on K8s can get complicated pretty quickly.
+We need tools like Helm to help automate the deployment and update of K8s resources.

+*   Helm and other package managers
+*   Using Helm to deploy MySQL
+    *   Additional K8s resources: Secrets, ConfigMaps, ServiceAccounts
+*   Using Helm to deploy Apache Cassandra
+    *   Affinity and anti-affinity
+*   Limitations of Helm for application operations

+## Chapter 5: Automating Database Management on Kubernetes with Operators
 Takeaway: The operator pattern provides the critical breakthrough that enables us to simplify database operations in Kubernetes through automation

 *   Extending Kubernetes with custom resources
 *   The Operator pattern
-*   Using Helm to bring it together
 *   NoSQL Case Study: Cass-operator & Medusa
 *   Relational Case Study: Vitess

-## Chapter 5: Streaming Data on Kubernetes
+## Chapter 6: Streaming Data on Kubernetes
 Takeaway: Messaging and streaming technologies are an important complementary technology to databases on Kubernetes for moving data

 *   Defining Cloud Native Streaming